anthonychu/azure-functions-deno-worker/README.md

     storageName=<storage_name> # must be between 3 and 24 characters in length and may contain numbers and lowercase letters only.
     ```

-1. Run these Azure CLI commands to create and configure the function app:
+1. If you are not authenticated with the Azure CLI, log in.

     ```bash
     # Log in to the Azure CLI
     az login
+    ```

+    This might not work in some environments (e.g. Codespaces).
+Try `az login --use-device-code` instead.

+1. Run these Azure CLI commands to create and configure the function app:

+    ```bash
     # Create resource group
     az group create -l $region -n $resourceGroupName